Numerical methods for quasi-stationary distributions: Discussion of the methods

 The data in Fig.~\ref{fig:Iterative_diff_versus_k} demonstrates that it is essential to incorporate over-relaxation, as setting $s = 0$ generally results in slow convergence and usually causes the norm~$\Delta^{(k)}$ to stabilise at non-negligible values (blue symbols in the figure).
 In particular, the use of $s = 0$ and a Kronecker delta distribution as initial condition can lead to pathological distributions, as discussed in Appendix~\ref{Appendix:IterativeQSDOscillations}.
 For all the values $s > 0$ considered in the analysis, in contrast, the norm $\Delta^{(k)}$ converges to a constant value either smaller than the machine precision, or typically smaller than $10^{-13}$.
 In this latter case, the algorithm enters a period-$2$ cycle in which the probabilities $Q^{(k)}(n)$ (or $Q_i^{(k)}$, if the state space is continuous) at consecutive iterations alternate between two values that differ only slightly.
 Despite these small oscillations, the algorithm still provides a reliable numerical estimate of the quasi-stationary distribution.

 While some degree of over-relaxation improves performance, excessively large values of $s$ also lead to slow convergence, as can be seen in Fig.~\ref{fig:Iterative_diff_versus_k}.
 Among the relaxation factors tested ($s=0,0.1,0.2,\dots 0.9$), $s = 0.1$ has consistently yielded the fastest convergence across all processes examined in this work.
 Efficiency can be further enhanced using a Kronecker delta distribution, as illustrated by the two representative cases shown in the figure.
+While uniform and Kronecker delta distributions represent extreme choices for the initial distribution, we found that using intermediate options, such as Gaussian distributions, did not yield any significant improvement in convergence over the Kronecker delta initialization.